phazelift/build-source/README.md

 		[ concat, 'all.html' ]
 	]
 ```
-- or the default function way, except for that the key remains the id of the gulp.task, so you don't need
+- or the default function way, except for that the key remains the id of the gulp.task, you don't have to
-to write that:
+reapeat that function call n times:
 ```coffeescript
 build.tasks